Events

 Learn more

-Enjoy the world-famous Christmas market in Goslar, the many Christmas markets in Hanover and the many larger markets in Lower Saxony.
+Enjoy the world-famous Christmas market in Goslar, the many Christmas markets in Hanover and numerous other markets in Niedersachsen.
 You can also find special large or maritime German Christmas markets.
 Discover beautifully decorated stalls with traditional crafts and typical German specialities such as gingerbread, roasted almonds and mulled wine throughout the region.

 Learn more